Cat stool is known for its unpleasant odor. If that odor changes (almost always for the worse), you need to consider why.

 - How long have the feces been smelly?

-- What do they look like?
+- What do the feces look like?
 Dry, pale, frothy, greasy, bloody?

 - What is the cat eating and drinking?